HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 GoDaddy Website Builder and Wix make the most use of WebP, with ~58% and 33% adoption respectively, while WordPress, Joomla, and Drupal barely serve WebP - only ~5.7% of images served by WordPress sites are WebP.
 AVIF is barely used by these platforms, with less than ~0.1% on all platforms.

-With the [growing support of WebP](https://caniuse.com/webp), it seems all platforms have work to do to reduce the usage of the older JPEG and PNG formats, where it is applicable without compromising on image quality.
+With the <a hreflang="en" href="https://caniuse.com/webp">growing support of WebP</a>, it seems all platforms have work to do to reduce the usage of the older JPEG and PNG formats, where it is applicable without compromising on image quality.

 #### JavaScript

 {{ figure_markup(
   image="resource-weights-javascript.png",
   caption="Top 5 CMSs median JavaScript weight.",
   description="Column chart showing the median weight of JavaScript resources downloaded in each of the top 5 most adopted CMSs, for each device.
-The median WordPress site uses 469KB of JS on mobile, and 494KB on desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=289342580&format=interactive", sheets_gid="740406389", sql_file="resource_weights.sql"
+The median WordPress site uses 469 KB of Javascript on mobile, and 494 KB on desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=289342580&format=interactive", sheets_gid="740406389", sql_file="resource_weights.sql"
 ) }}

-The largest five CMSs all deliver pages that rely on JS, with Drupal delivering the least amount of JS bytes - 372KB on mobile, while Wix delivers the most JS bytes, over 1.1MB.
+The largest five CMSs all deliver pages that rely on Javascript, with Drupal delivering the least amount of Javascript bytes - 372 KB on mobile, while Wix delivers the most Javascript bytes, over 1.1 MB.

-#### HTML Document
+#### HTML document

 {{ figure_markup(
   image="resource-weights-html.png",